adschw1/.dotfiles/README.rst

-Dotfiles [daht·fahyl·uhs]
+Dotfiles
 =========================
-noun ~ `More Saving.
+`More Saving.
 More doing.
 That's the power of Dotfiles.`
 ---------------------------------------------------------------

 I think I'm finally gonna make these work... maybe